-This presentation is intended to give police officers an understanding of street level gun activity, gang and criminal firearm behavior, and gun investigations.
-The instructor, Tommy Brooks, will focus on the recognition of the presence of guns and their role in the game.
-The presentation will cover specific examples and ideas regarding the identification and retention of firearm evidence.
-Having this knowledge can increase your professional success and minimize your professional liability.
+This is the ultimate presentation for street level firearm investigations.
+There is quite literally nothing else like it.
+This presentation began as a gang investigator training in New England.
+Its popularity grew for its overwhelming delivery of “take away” lessons that can be immediately deployed, as well as its high speed and visual delivery method that eradicates the fear of the boring “cop class.
+This presentation is intended to give police officers an understanding of street level gun activity, gang and criminal firearm trends, and gun investigations.
+The presenter, Tommy Brooks, will discuss the recognition and importance of gun evidence, and the role of that evidence in the gun game.
+The presentation will cover specific examples and ideas regarding the identification and retention of firearm evidence and the trends.
+Having these discussions will increase your professional success for gun recoveries.
 “The Gun Game” will also cover car stops, street encounters, rapport, recognition of deception, hidden guns in cars, natural voids, and the characteristics of the gun game.
-Moreover, Brooks will discuss how to effectively utilize empathy and psychology to understand how human behavior generally follows predictable patterns so that you can minimize any use of force.
+Moreover, Brooks will discuss how to effectively utilize empathy and psychology to understand how human behavior generally follows predictive patterns so that you can truly discuss how to “work smarter, not harder.”

-Instructor Tommy Brooks began his career in law enforcement after his honorable discharge from the United States Marine Corps (non-combat) in 1998.
-He started as a Transit cop then became a member of the Boston Police Department.
+Tommy Brooks began his career in law enforcement after his honorable discharge from the United States Marine Corps (non-combat) in 1998.
+He started as a Transit cop and then became a member of the Boston Police Department.
 After working primarily in plain clothes units, Brooks joined the Boston Gang Unit as a detective and later, as a Sergeant.
-While in the gang unit, he has worked making gang cases via informants, undercover work, search warrants, and other investigative means.
+While in the gang unit, he worked making gang cases via informants, undercover work, search warrants, and other investigative means.
 He has also maintained a working role as an Academy Instructor for many academies throughout Massachusetts.